loomio/loomio_help/content/legal/terms_of_service.md

 * your group is not named in a manner that misleads your readers into thinking that you are another person or company.
 For example, your group’s name is not the name of a company other than your own;
 * and you have, in the case of Content that includes computer code, accurately categorized and/or described the type, nature, uses and effects of the materials, whether requested to do so by Loomio or otherwise.

-Without limiting any of those representations or warranties, Loomio has the right (though not the obligation) to, in Loomio’s sole discretion
+Without limiting any of those representations or warranties, Loomio has the right (though not the obligation) to, in Loomio’s sole discretion:

 1. refuse or remove any content that, in Loomio’s reasonable opinion, violates any Loomio policy or is in any way harmful or objectionable, or
-2. terminate or deny access to and use of the Service to any individual or entity for any reason, in Loomio’s sole discretion.
+2. terminate or deny access to and use of the Service to any individual or entity for any reason.
 Loomio will have no obligation to provide a refund of any amounts previously paid.

 As a user, you may deactivate your account at any time.
 Personally identifying information such as your name, username and profile photo will no longer be associated with content you have posted.
 However, the content itself will remain, in order to preserve the integrity of group discussions and decisions.